 Every year, the Center conducts a survey in the form of a questionnaire on the Center's services, etc., which is given to those who have had their disputes settled through mediation and deliberation procedures.
 The Center uses the results of the survey as a reference to improve its operations.
-In fiscal 2019, 1,330 respondents replied.
+In fiscal 2020, 983 respondents replied.
 Based on the results of the survey, the Center understands that users of its mediation and deliberation procedures generally gave its operations high ratings, as shown below.
 However, considering that there are still a few people who do not evaluate the Center very highly, the Center will continue to make every effort to improve.

-Mediations, etc., held at the Center are provided through face-to-face meetings with attorneys in charge.
-The Center asked questions about the attorneys' responses to the victims and the results achieved during their meetings with them.
+Mediations, etc., held at the Center are provided mainly through face-to-face meetings with attorneys in charge.
+The Center asked questions about the attorneys' responses to the users of its mediation and deliberation procedures and the results achieved during their meetings with them.

-- 1 Firstly, with regard to the question, "Did the attorney act in a considerate manner towards you?", 95.1% of the respondents answered "Yes". - 2 Secondly, in answer to the question, "Did you understand the attorney's explanation very well?", the aggregate percentage of "I understood very well" and "I mostly understood" was 97.3%. - 3 In answer to the question, "Are you satisfied with the amount of settlement money?", a total of 93.2% replied either "Reasonable" or "Acceptable". - Finally, as for the question, "Would you recommend the Center to someone involved in a traffic accident and who faces difficulty in solving liability issues?", 96.3% of respondents answered, "Yes, I would."
+- Firstly, with regard to the question, "Did the attorney act in a considerate manner towards you?", 95.1% of the respondents answered "Yes". - 2 Secondly, in answer to the question, "Did you understand the attorney's explanation very well?", the aggregate percentage of "I understood very well" and "I mostly understood" was 96.8%. - 3 In answer to the question, "Are you satisfied with the amount of settlement money?", a total of 90.9% replied either "Reasonable" or "Acceptable". - 4 Finally, as for the question, "Would you recommend the Center to someone involved in a traffic accident and who faces difficulty in solving liability issues?", 96.4% of respondents answered, "Yes, I would."

-The Center has received various opinions from our users and we will continue to endeavor to improve its operations by making the best use of their opinions both positive or critical.
+The Center has received various opinions from our users and we will continue to endeavor to improve its operations by making the best use of their opinions both positive and critical.